ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Feature Flags in React: Hardcoded vs Environment Variable Approaches - <a href="https://medium.com/@shefiub0/feature-flags-in-react-hardcoded-vs-environment-variable-approaches-cff7cf5bd878?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building OsirisTV #1 — Why SmartTV Matters: Inside the OTT Ecosystem - <a href="https://medium.com/@thanhcongns2212/building-osiristv-1-why-smarttv-matters-inside-the-ott-ecosystem-d177c3966dec?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rotimi balogun`**
+✍️ **posted by `Thanhcongns`**

-<blockquote>Feature flags (also known as feature toggles) are a powerful technique that allows developers to enable or disable features dynamically…
+<blockquote>Welcome to the first article of “Building OsirisTV: A Modern OTT SmartTV App with React & TypeScript” — a 15-part series where we’ll…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Sometimes, it’s not hackers — it’s a useEffect gone wild. - <a href="https://medium.com/@the_mayankism/sometimes-its-not-hackers-it-s-a-useeffect-gone-wild-4622dcac81d4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Forget Build Tools: dagger.js Brings Back the Simplicity of the Web - <a href="https://medium.com/@PeakmanTony/forget-build-tools-dagger-js-brings-back-the-simplicity-of-the-web-9d98cb47bafd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mayank Gupta`**
+✍️ **posted by `Tony Peakman`**

-<blockquote>Can you imagine?
-A small mistake in the dependencies of React’s useEffect hook brought down services of one of the world’s biggest tech…
+<blockquote>Frontend development has never been more powerful — or more complicated.
-Continue reading on Medium »</blockquote>
+ React, Vue, Angular, Svelte: each framework has pushed the web… Continue reading on Medium »</blockquote>

 <h3>3.
-How to Add Custom Font/Google Font in React.js and Tailwindcss v4 - <a href="https://medium.com/@myatinzallykhine008/how-to-add-custom-font-google-font-in-react-js-and-tailwindcss-v4-d6963e02ff1b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Pages Router vs App Router: Grandpa Rules vs Gen Z Style - <a href="https://medium.com/@kkduniya/pages-router-vs-app-router-grandpa-rules-vs-gen-z-style-39c03bd49477?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Myatinzally Khine`**
+✍️ **posted by `kkduniya  solutions`**

-<blockquote>It’s been several months since Tailwindcss came out with version 4.
-This is a significant version update with exciting features.
+<blockquote>If you have worked with Next.js before version 13, you must have seen the Pages Router.
+But after Next.js 13, a new thing came called App…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Turning Ideas into Functional Systems: Technology, Logic, UX/UI, and Scope - <a href="https://medium.com/@gunthersantos/turning-ideas-into-functional-systems-technology-logic-ux-ui-and-scope-0e8241d51515?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+State Management in 2025: Do We Still Need Redux, MobX, or Zustand - <a href="https://medium.com/better-dev-nextjs-react/state-management-in-2025-do-we-still-need-redux-mobx-or-zustand-3e3a8306032d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `GUNTHER SANTOS`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>Building a system goes far beyond writing lines of code.
-It’s a strategic process that involves technology, logic, complexity, UX/UI…
+<blockquote>Understanding when React alone is sufficient and when to bring in external help.
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Mastering Rendering in Next.js: SSR, SSG, ISR, and CSR Explained - <a href="https://medium.com/@MD-Shahzaib/mastering-rendering-in-next-js-ssr-ssg-isr-and-csr-0e542ededa6f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 React 19 Rendering Upgrades You Should Enable Today - <a href="https://medium.com/@bhagyarana80/10-react-19-rendering-upgrades-you-should-enable-today-b22e0415646f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MD-Shahzaib`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>When building modern web applications with Next.js, one of its biggest strengths is flexibility in rendering.
-Next.js provides multiple…
+<blockquote>A focused checklist to ship faster first paint, simpler forms, and leaner hydration — with upgrades you can toggle in an afternoon.
 Continue reading on Medium »</blockquote>

-<h3>2.
-Migrating from EmotionJS to Tailwind + Shadcn: Why We Made the ShiftIntroduction - <a href="https://medium.com/@sadeghihossein.hs/migrating-from-emotionjs-to-tailwind-shadcn-why-we-made-the-shiftintroduction-5ad285c4cf96?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ⚡ Mastering Next.js — Advanced Tips & Best Practices for Senior Developers - <a href="https://medium.com/@Amanda10/mastering-next-js-advanced-tips-best-practices-for-senior-developers-230389e2ab15?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hossein Sadeghi`**
+✍️ **posted by `Amanda ✨`**

-<blockquote>Front-end architecture decisions rarely stay static.
-What feels productive at the beginning of a project can become a bottleneck as the…
+<blockquote>Next.js has become the backbone of modern React applications.
+From server-side rendering to API routes, from static site generation to…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building a Cross-Platform Admin Desktop App with Next.js, Tauri & Rust: Token Storage. - <a href="https://vincenteliezer.medium.com/building-a-cross-platform-admin-desktop-app-with-next-js-tauri-rust-token-storage-234c6e88bf2d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+SEO-friendly blog system inside your Next.js website - <a href="https://medium.com/@udit/seo-friendly-blog-system-inside-your-next-js-website-so-it-08fd8b774b57?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vincent Eliezer`**
+✍️ **posted by `Udit Saurabh`**

-<blockquote>So here’s the story.
-We decided to build an in-house admin desktop app for our platform.
-Not a web app with tabs lost in Chrome.
-Nope, a…
+<blockquote>✅ Ranks on Google (crawlable, fast, structured)
 Continue reading on Medium »</blockquote>

 <h3>4.
-Top 10 Nextjs Admin Dashboard Templates for Developers - <a href="https://javascript.plainenglish.io/top-10-nextjs-admin-dashboard-templates-for-developers-c3830bd5370e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Host a Next.js Website Free of Cost (and Scalable) - <a href="https://medium.com/@udit/how-to-host-a-next-js-website-free-of-cost-and-scalable-8f25de30de18?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vaibhav Gupta`**
+✍️ **posted by `Udit Saurabh`**

-<blockquote>If you are a developer looking for a modern, efficient, and user-friendly admin dashboard for your Next.js project, you’re in the right…
+<blockquote>If you’re building with Next.js, you already know it’s one of the most powerful React frameworks for modern web apps.
+But here’s the big…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

-<h3>5. ⚡ Advanced Next.js: Building Edge-First Applications with Middleware, Edge Functions & Streaming - <a href="https://medium.com/@theHackHabitual/advanced-next-js-building-edge-first-applications-with-middleware-edge-functions-streaming-7d5259182bd0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Next.js vs Astro: What I Learned Building Real Projects With Both - <a href="https://medium.com/@kedarbpatil07/next-js-vs-astro-what-i-learned-building-real-projects-with-both-0ad1097a4c7f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tech Genie`**

+<blockquote>One choice saved a week of work; another made pages feel instant.
+Continue reading on Medium »</blockquote>

+<h3>6.
+Next.js 15 Deep Dive: Building a Multi-Tenant SaaS Architecture - <a href="https://medium.com/@theHackHabitual/next-js-15-deep-dive-building-a-multi-tenant-saas-architecture-ee4c364fcd1b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `The Hack Habitual`**

-<blockquote>Next.js has rapidly evolved from just a React framework into a full-stack toolkit for building fast, scalable, and globally distributed…
+<blockquote>Next.js has grown from a simple React framework into a full-stack powerhouse — SSR, ISR, middleware, server actions, edge functions, and…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Next.js Advanced Concepts in 2025: Building Smarter, Faster, and Scalable Applications - <a href="https://medium.com/@theNewGenCoder/next-js-advanced-concepts-in-2025-building-smarter-faster-and-scalable-applications-697c4726405a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The NewGenCoder`**

+<blockquote>Next.js has evolved far beyond just being a “React framework.”
+In 2025, it stands as a complete ecosystem for building full-stack…
+Continue reading on Medium »</blockquote>

+<h3>8.
+React 19 Hydration: 10 Patterns That Make SSR/ISR Fly - <a href="https://medium.com/@bhagyarana80/react-19-hydration-10-patterns-that-make-ssr-isr-fly-798d9d5e2b4a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bhagya Rana`**

+<blockquote>Practical tricks to stream sooner, hydrate smarter, and cut time-to-interactive without shipping excess JavaScript.
 Continue reading on Medium »</blockquote>

 <br/>